mattermost/docs/source/help/getting-started/welcome-to-mattermost.rst

 .. image:: ../../images/ui_notifications.png
    :alt: ui_notifications

-You can configure your Mattermost account on how you want to be notified `here <https://docs.mattermost.com/help/getting-started/configuring-notifications.html>`__
+You can configure your Mattermost account for how you want to be notified `here <https://docs.mattermost.com/help/getting-started/configuring-notifications.html>`__

 **What's Next?**